farahbalqis01/nginx-certbot/README.md

 # Initial steps to reuse repository.

 1. All configuration files can be obtained from the `nginx-certbot` submodule folder.
-If in doubt, find all instances of the `example.org` and replace with new domain in `init-letsencrypt.sh`, `docker-compose.yml`, and `.data/nginx/app.conf`.
+Find all instances of the `example.org` and replace with new domain in `init-letsencrypt.sh`, `docker-compose.yml`, and `.data/nginx/app.conf`.
 2. Set email address in `init-letsencrypt.sh` with contact of person responsible for the website.
 3. In this project, the web folder is placed in `./data/web`.
 Replace all contents in this folder with the site files.